 |Over $1 million||$345,800||40%||$1 million|

 *The taxable estate is the total above the federal exemption of $12.06 million.

 **The rate threshold is the point at which the marginal estate tax rate kicks in.

 Louisiana is fairly tax-friendly for retirees.
 The state does not tax Social Security benefits or public pension income.
 It partially taxes income from private pensions and withdrawals from retirement accounts like 401(k) plans.
 Retirees get a $6,000 annual exemption on these sources of retirement income.
 The state taxes any retirement income above $6,000.
 The income tax in Louisiana is progressive, and rates range from 2% to 6%.

-Louisiana has the third lowest property tax rates in the nation.
-The average effective rate is just 0.51%.
+Louisiana has the fifth lowest property tax rates in the nation.
+The average effective rate is just 0.53%.
 There is also the Louisiana homestead exemption for anyone who owns and occupies their home.
-This exempts the first $75,000 in home value or $7,500 in assessed value from property taxes.
+This exempts the $7,500 in assessed value from property taxes.
 Seniors age 65 and older are also eligible for the senior citizens assessment freeze if their total household income is $71,491 or less.
 Though the freeze does not impact tax rates, it does prevent property’s assessed value from increasing.

 Estate Planning Tips

 - Planning an estate can take a good amount of time and energy.
 It may make sense to find someone to help you, and SmartAsset can simplify your search with our free financial advisor matching service.
 You answer a few questions about your financial life and goals, and we match you with up to three financial advisors in your area.
 We fully vet all of our advisors, and they are all free of disclosures.
 You can talk to each advisor and see if any of them seems like someone you’d want to work with.